Classic Dark Chocolate Mousse

 About The Recipe

-Monday’s need a pick-me-up and there’s no better way to finish the day than with a spoonful (or two!) of chocolate mousse.
+Mondays need a pick-me-up and there’s no better way to finish the day than with a spoonful (or two!) of chocolate mousse.
 After sharing a few chocolate mousse recipes on the blog, we thought it would be fun to share traditional mousse!

 No fancy choux pastry, no baked elements, just a delicious chocolate-y dessert that everyone is guaranteed love!

+It’s so simple, but so elegant.
 I mean, it’s just one big bowl of light, fluffy, silky, and delicious chocolate.
 What’s not the love?!

 It works as a fun treat at Halloween, a decadent dessert for Thanksgiving or Christmas, handheld desserts for parties like New Years Eve, even as a romantic treat at Valentine’s.
 This dessert really has it all and is a wonderful addition to your rotation of holiday recipes.